 If you’re applying to several different types of positions, tailor your resume for the specific type of opportunity.
 Just remember that, if you’re submitting it virtually, they can see the title.

 It’s also important to note that if you’re not gaining traction getting responses with a certain resume, don’t be afraid to switch it up.
 Keep track of the changes and see which version performs better than the others.

 Some positions require you to also submit cover letters.
-In my own experience, I’ve rarely actually seen the cover letter that an applicant has submitted for a job posting.
+In our own experience, we’ve rarely actually seen the cover letter that an applicant has submitted for a job posting.
 They have a magical way of getting lost or ignored.
 If someone’s spending < 10 seconds looking at your resume at first, why are they going to read a long cover letter?

 Though they may not look at your cover letter during the first pass, if your resume looks interesting then the cover letter has a way of becoming more important.
 The hiring manager wants to make sure the story he crafted in his head is even more awesome in reality when hearing it from the applicant’s own words.
 So it’s important to not use meaningless buzzwords and platitudes in your cover letter but instead focus on providing a concise but descriptive (and specific) letter answering the key questions we’ve talked about before (are you capable and driven?).

 It also needs to answer a new question that the resume doesn’t really address directly: “Why does this person actually want to work at MY company?”.
 That’s actually very important if it’s a startup or other strongly cultural organization – they’re looking for people who have a very strong reason for wanting to work there so they know you’ll stick around and grow with the company.